Sasidhar-Rekhapalli/Pagination-with-React/README.md

-# Introduction to this Application
+# This is a Hatchways Assessment work simulation for front-end using REACT to build pagination using custom hooks

-This is a Hatchways Assessment work simulation for front-end using react to build pagination using custom hooks
+# Availabe in this <a href="https://symphonious-licorice-8f95a7.netlify.app">Link</a>

-You will be designing front-end components in React for a simple blogging website.
-The feature set you will be responsible for is creating a pagination component for the blog posts (`src/data/blogs.json`).
+I will designed front-end components in React for a simple blogging website.
+The feature set I created is a pagination component for the blog posts (`src/data/blogs.json`).

 A blog post has the following structure: